jimmysawczuk/go-aws/README.md

-# aws.go
+# go-aws

-**aws.go** is a basic, high-level library to access the Amazon AWS API.
+**go-aws** is a basic, high-level library to access the Amazon AWS API.
 Right now, it only works with S3.

 ## Getting started